What is an Escrow Used For?

-Types of Escrow usage
+Type of Escrow

 Escrow and the Stock Market

-For example, executives who receive stock as a bonus to their compensation often must wait for an escrow period to pass before they can sell the stock.
+For example, executives who receive stock as a bonus to their compensation often must wait for an Escrow period to pass before they can sell the stock.
 Stock bonuses are a tactic used to retain top executives.